MadLongTom/MadLongTom/README.md

 - 👋 Hi, I’m @MadLongTom
 - 👀 I’m interested in EVERYTHING
-- 🌱 I’m currently learning Software Engineering (C# FS)
+- 🌱 I’m currently learning Software Engineering (.NET FS) and Reverse Engineering (Windows & Web)
-- 💞️ I’m looking to collaborate on #undefined
+- 💞️ I’m looking to collaborate on Antiy
-- 📫 How to reach me madlongtom9999@gmail.com
+- 📫 How to reach me ? => madlongtom9999@gmail.com

 <!---
 MadLongTom/MadLongTom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.